mobarski/morty/design/loops.md

 The rules for performing "break" and "continue" must base on only one addres.
 Continue should be jump @addr and break jump @addr+2.

-Break and continue don't have to require addr in the frame - they can be handled with `goto` and reusable labels:
+Break and continue don't have to require addr in the frame - they can be handled with `goto` and reusable labels BUT it requires r-stack cleanup!

 ```
 5 times ... break ... loop